 Surgical Procedures: Vertebroplasty

-What is vertebroplasty and how is it performed?
+What is vertebroplasty and how is it done?

-A vertebroplasty may be recommended in some cases of cancers within the bone that have caused a compression fracture.
-These fractures may be caused by a cancer that starts in the bone or another type of cancer that has spread to the bone, including breast, prostate, lung, and other cancers.
-It may also be recommended in non-cancerous, or benign conditions like osteoporosis, benign tumors, and osteonecrosis.
+Compression fractures may be caused by cancer that starts in the bone or cancer that has spread to the bone, including breast, prostate, lung, and other cancers.
+It may also be used in non-cancerous, or benign conditions like osteoporosis, benign tumors, and osteonecrosis.
+A vertebroplasty will not treat your cancer but can help manage symptoms like pain.

-During this procedure, your surgeon (neurosurgeon, orthopedic surgeon, or interventional neuro-radiologist) will inject a material called polymethylmethacrylate, a bone cement, into the area where the fracture is located.
-At times, a kyphoplasty will be performed at the same time.
-This procedure inflates a balloon to restore the normal height of the damaged vertebra prior to instilling the cement.
+During this procedure, your surgeon (neurosurgeon, orthopedic surgeon, or interventional neuro-radiologist) will inject a material called polymethylmethacrylate, a bone cement, into the area where the fracture is found.
+At times, a kyphoplasty will be done.
+This is when a balloon is inflated to restore the normal height of the damaged vertebra before putting in the cement.

-As with any surgical procedure, there are risks and possible side effects associated with undergoing a vertebroplasty.
+As with any surgical procedure, there are risks and possible side effects.
 These can be:

 - Bleeding.